 This places the people of NYS in the unwarranted position of having to pay a licensed funeral director to perform these services whether or not they would like to do these things for themselves.
 Since the funeral industry has this monopoly-by-statute, cost for these services is onerous to the point of legal robbery.

 Conferring these rights upon its citizens would not be an unusual act.
-Forty-four states already grant these rights.
-NYS is in the uncomfortable position of being one of the last six holdouts.
+Forty-two states already grant these rights.
+NYS is in the uncomfortable position of being one of the last eight holdouts.

 HEALTH RISKS from the DEAD